Wood anatomy: Historical background

 The inception of wood anatomy traces its roots back to the 17th century, during which pioneering scientists such as Robert Hooke, Marcello Malpighi, Nehemiah Grew, and Antoni van Leeuwenhoek emerged as the first individuals to utilize simple light microscopes.
-Hooke, leveraging his high technical expertise, dedicated efforts to enhance the quality of microscopes, focusing particularly on optimizing illumination and refining control over height and angle.
+Hooke because he had high technical expertise, puts efforts to increase the quality of microscopes, focusing particularly on optimizing illumination and refining control over height and angle.
 Ultimately, he achieved magnifications of up to 50×, conducting examinations on a diverse array of objects.
 In 1665, Robert C. Hooke authored the seminal work "Micrographia," wherein he provided precise details concerning the porosity of charcoal and the structure of cork.

 Antoni van Leeuwenhoek, the third luminary in the field of microscopical plant anatomy, first delineated the characteristics of numerous hardwoods and certain softwoods.
 Through the utilization of his personally crafted and refined microscope lenses, van Leeuwenhoek demonstrated an exceptional ability to discern intricate details, including bordered pits, perforation rims in vessels, and a macrofibrillar substructure within the cell wall.

 As early as the mid-19th century, there was a notable increase in attention directed towards the examination of the structure of woody cell walls.
 Von Mohl employing polarized light microscopy, was the first to articulate the lamellar composition of a wood cell wall.
-However, it is important to note that his initial description only differentiated between primary and secondary lamellae, with the recognition of the tertiary lamella occurring later, thanks to Theodor Hartig.
+However, his initial description only differentiated between primary and secondary lamellae, with the recognition of the tertiary lamella occurring later, thanks to Theodor Hartig.
 Von Mohl also accurately depicted most structural aspects of bordered pits in conifers.Taking a chemical perspective on the woody cell wall, Payen introduced the term "cellulose" to describe one of its constituents, emphasizing its similarity to starch.
 Carl Nägeli subsequently identified the cell wall as comprising crystalline cellulose, while Mulder introduced the term "lignin" to describe another constituent distinct from cellulose.